Self-Improving Loops for Visual Robotic Planning: Abstract

 \section{Abstract}

 Video generative models trained on expert demonstrations have been utilized as performant text-conditioned visual planners for solving robotic tasks.
 However, generalization to unseen tasks remains a challenge.
 Whereas improved generalization may be facilitated by leveraging learned prior knowledge from additional pre-collected offline data sources, such as web-scale video datasets, in the era of experience we aim to design agents that can continuously improve in an online manner from self-collected behaviors.
-In this work we thus propose the Self-Adapting Improvement Loop (SAIL), where an in-domain video model iteratively updates itself on self-produced trajectories, collected through adaptation with an internet-scale pretrained video model, and steadily improves its performance for a specified task of interest.
-We apply SAIL to a diverse suite of MetaWorld tasks, as well as two manipulation tasks on a real robot arm, and find that performance improvements continuously emerge over multiple iterations for novel tasks initially unseen during original in-domain video model training.
-Furthermore, we discover that SAIL is surprisingly robust regarding if and how the self-collected experience is filtered, and the quality of the initial in-domain demonstrations.
-Through adaptation with summarized internet-scale data, and learning through online experience, we thus demonstrate a way to iteratively bootstrap a high-performance video model for solving novel robotic tasks through self-improvement.
-Visualizations and code can be found at \href{https://diffusion-supervision.github.io/sail/}{\nolinkurl{diffusion-supervision.github.io/sail/}}.
+In this work we thus propose the Self-Improving Loops for Visual Robotic Planning (SILVR), where an in-domain video model iteratively updates itself on self-produced trajectories, and steadily improves its performance for a specified task of interest.
+We apply SILVR to a diverse suite of MetaWorld tasks, as well as two manipulation tasks on a real robot arm, and find that performance improvements continuously emerge over multiple iterations for novel tasks unseen during initial in-domain video model training.
+We demonstrate that SILVR is robust in the absence of human-provided ground-truth reward functions or expert-quality demonstrations, and is preferable to alternate approaches that utilize online experience in terms of performance and sample efficiency.
+Visualizations and code are provided at \href{https://diffusion-supervision.github.io/silvr/}{\nolinkurl{diffusion-supervision.github.io/silvr/}}.